yuesjx/VodRecovery/README.md

 # Additional Notes
 * Provide at least one example when creating an issue
 * If the script returns no results, try vods from other streamers.
-If the other vods return results, it is likely that the original vods don't exist.
+If the other vods return results, it is likely that the original vods don't exist
+* Any vod requests that exceed [Twitch's vod retention policy](https://help.twitch.tv/s/article/video-on-demand) will be ignored

 # Support the Project
 * Donations are appreciated but not expected - [PayPal](https://paypal.me/VodRecovery)